Rud156/Memory-Game/README.md

 # Memory-Game

-# A simple memory game based on a closed ended hackathon
+# A simple memory game made during a closed ended hackathon

 Requirements to run the application: